Why every Californian should be against the gas and car tax increases and why we must repeal the gas & car tax.

 Ask the governor to delegate some transportation construction to the counties.
 If a county’s department of transportation can manage road repairs more efficiently, then cut out Caltrans and direct those funds to that county’s department.

-My idea of Trickle-up-Taxation is similar to Moorlach’s suggestion for most government functions but instead of asking the governor, we the people, just take the power out of state legislator’s hands and bring the decision-making process and keep tax dollars closer to home.
+My idea of Trickle-up-Taxation is similar to Moorlach’s suggestion for most government functions but instead of asking the governor, we the people, need to just take the power out of state legislator’s hands and bring the decision-making process and tax dollars closer to home.

 Spend wisely not recklessly